niteshmmgupta/freedan/README.md

 - Extracts IP addresses from Shodan using different dorks or search queries.
 - Utilizes Shodan facet for efficient data extraction.
 - No active subscription or login required, offering unrestricted access to reconnaissance capabilities.
-- Enables the extraction of 1000+ IP addresses, surpassing the limitations imposed by Shodan for non-subscribers.
+- Enables the extraction upto 1000 IP addresses, surpassing the limitations imposed by Shodan for non-subscribers.

 ## Installation